 Justification for indicator selection

-EU legislation has set requirements for the sulphur content of fuels, as well as the minimum share of biofuels in its total fuel consumption.
-Thus, this indicator has been selected to follow the above policy issues by monitoring the progress achieved.
+EU legislation has set requirements for the share of renewable sources in transport by 2020.
+This indicator has, therefore, been selected to follow the above policy issues by monitoring the progress achieved.

 Policy context and targets

 In April 2009, Directive 2009/30/EC was adopted, which revised the Fuel Quality Directive [Directive 98/70/EC].
 It amends a number of elements of the petrol and diesel specifications, as well as introducing, in Article 7a, a requirement on fuel suppliers to reduce the greenhouse gas intensity of energy supplied for road transport (Low Carbon Fuel Standard).
 Fuel suppliers must reduce emissions by 6-10 % by 2020 (relative to 2010 fossil fuels).
 In addition, the Directive establishes sustainability criteria that must be met by biofuels if they are to count towards the greenhouse gas intensity reduction obligation.